jlouros/StashApiCSharp/test/Atlassian.Stash.IntegrationTests/README.md

 	```

 ### Step 4: Setting up App.config with correct configuration
-	1. Add the last and second last commit SHA into your app.config
+	1. Add the last and second last commit SHA as the value for the keys 'existing-commit' and 'existing-older-commit'
+	2. Add the personal access token as the value for 'personal-access-token'

 ## To be done
 	* Create different groups and users for specific permission access (TestGroup-Read, TestUser-Admin, so on...)